Millions of coffee lovers around the world wake up looking forward to a rich, creamy, delicious espresso every single morning to start the day.

 - Precise temperature control: Three built in thermostats, each used to measure separate temperature of the water and milk.
 For the coffee snob who has to have it perfect!

 - Steam control: With a manual steam wand, you can stir the milk with the right steam pressure to ensure that the smoothness and overall quality is exactly how you want it.
 Made from stainless steel, the steam wand is easy to clean for repeated use.

 - Heating element may not last as long

 Final Thoughts: At 20 pressure bars, you’ll probably get the maximum amount of flavor out of your espressos.
 If that’s what you’re aiming for, this affordable espresso machine gets the nod.
 Easy to use, and easy to clean and maintain, on a budget under $200.
 If you’re looking to get started as an at home barista and enjoy your own caffeinated beverage when you want it without investing too much, the Gevi 20 bar espresso machine will get you there.

 #4.
 Lavazza Expert Coffee Classy Plus Machine (Best Single Serve Budget Espresso Machine)

 - Is it easy to clean?
-The Lavazza Expert Classy has detachable and removable parts that you can simply clean with warm, soapy water.
+The Lavazza Expert Classy has detachable and removable parts, including the drip tray that you can simply clean with warm, soapy water.

 - Is it easy to use?
 All it takes is one touch to get the cup of coffee you want.
 Just load it with a Lavazza Expert capsule and you’re good to go.

-- Built in milk vessel and frother: The Lavazza comes with a milk vessel.
+- Built in milk pitcher and frother: The Lavazza comes with a milk pitcher.
 From there, the machine will froth your milk for that perfect, rich texture each and every time.